 Nong Toom has been doing a lot of travelling to promote her current project, Beautiful Muay Thai.
 At the moment, she’s in China to develop a stage show as part of that.
-Most of the details have been kept under wraps so far, but here are a couple of promotional photos that have been posted to her page.
+Most of the details have been kept under wraps so far, but here’s one of the promotional photos that have been posted to her page.

 Nong Rose Baan Jaroensuk

 Nong Rose had a great year in 2017.
 She won a Northeastern Thailand championship belt, as well as the ThaiRath 115lb title.
 Then, she was catapulted into the spotlight in June, when she became the first trans fighter to fight at Rajadamnern stadium.